thebreachspy/the-breach-ship-project/README.md

 First you will need some things:

 1. Download and install Wamp;
-2. Download this tool and move to www folder (all resources) password: "thebreachship";
+2. Download this tool and move to www folder (all resources);
 3. Insert your .sql files into db.
 You will need a db manager for this. (parsed files only);
 4. After insert your files, open browser at localhost;
 5. Seek by anything.